 As web technologies and products have matured, a new breed of web applications has evolved.
 Most web sites consist of several HTML page files, which contain mainly text content.
-Portal frameworks, like Microsoft SharePoint Portal Server, Plumtree, E-Portal, K-Station, and DotNetNuke have replaced many large, complex web sites.
-A portal server takes much of the programming out of web site construction by providing a framework and the building blocks to assemble an intricate web site from modules.
-Most of the content is managed in a database rather than in physical pages.
+Portal frameworks like Microsoft Office SharePoint Services, IBM Websphere, Plumtree, and DotNetNuke have replaced many large, complex web sites.
+A portal server takes much of the programming out of web-site construction by providing a framework and the building blocks to assemble an intricate web site from modules.
+Most of the content is managed in a database rather than in physical web pages.